 Current Courses Taught

-EPI286 Database Analytics in Pharmacoepidemiology (Fall 2020) – This course is intended primarily for graduate students considering a career in the pharmaceutical/biotech industry, pharmaceutical benefits management, or in national regulatory bodies.
+EPI286 Database Analytics in Pharmacoepidemiology (Fall 2023) – This course is intended primarily for graduate students considering a career in the pharmaceutical/biotech industry, pharmaceutical benefits management, or in national regulatory bodies.
 Students will learn to design, implement and interpret pharmacoepidemiologic studies using longitudinal healthcare databases.
-(Dr. Schneeweiss, Dr. Gagne)
+(Dr. Huybrechts, Dr. Schneeweiss)

-EPI253 Effectiveness Research with Longitudinal Healthcare Databases (Summer 2020) – The target audience consists of researchers working in academia, medical product industry, health plans, government institutions, regulatory agencies, who have access to large longitudinal healthcare databases.
+EPI253 Effectiveness Research with Longitudinal Healthcare Databases (Summer 2023) – The target audience consists of researchers working in academia, medical product industry, health plans, government institutions, regulatory agencies, who have access to large longitudinal healthcare databases.
 They may use healthcare databases to evaluate the effectiveness of medical interventions and care patterns, to understand the comparative effectiveness and safety of medical products, to test the impact of coverage changes, or to monitor the outcome of risk-sharing arrangements.
-(Dr. Schneeweiss, Dr. Fischer, Dr. Hernandez-Diaz)
+(Dr. Desai, Dr. Schneeweiss, Dr. Rome)